Mesoamerica: Political and religious art

 Mesoamerican artistic expression was conditioned by ideology and generally focused on themes of religion and/or sociopolitical power.
 This is largely based on the fact that most works that survived the Spanish conquest were public monuments.
 These monuments were typically erected by rulers who sought to visually legitimize their sociocultural and political position; by doing so, they intertwined their lineage, personal attributes and achievements, and legacy with religious concepts.
 As such, these monuments were specifically designed for public display and took many forms, including stele, sculpture, architectural reliefs, and other types of architectural elements (e.g., roofcombs).
 Other themes expressed include tracking time, glorifying the city, and veneration of the gods—all of which were tied to explicitly aggrandizing the abilities and the reign of the ruler who commissioned the artwork.

-The majority of artwork created during this historical time was in relation to these topics, religion and politics.
+The majority of artwork created during this historical time was about these topics, religion and politics.
 Rulers were drawn and sculpted.
 Historical tales and events were then translated into pieces of art, and art was used to relay religious and political messages.